OUR STORY

 We’ve been down this road before.

-When 19th-century newspapers failed to expose and confront the horrors of slavery, a new abolitionist press stepped up to answer the call: the first, our namesake, The Emancipator (est. 1820).
-Through a steady drumbeat of narratives, education, research, and commentary, these anti-slavery publications led a moral and conceptual awakening that swept the world—forever transforming society as a result.
+When 19th century newspapers failed to expose the horrors of slavery, a new abolitionist press stepped up to be the journalism of the age.
+The first, our namesake, The Emancipator (est. 1820).
+Through a steady drumbeat of stories, narratives, research, and commentary, these antislavery publications powered a moral and intellectual awakening that swept the world and helped abolish chattel slavery outside of prisons.

 Awards & honors